osm-merge/osm-merge/docs/highways.md

 *old_*, ie... *name* becomes *old_name*, and then name is updated to the current value.
 Sometimes when editing the difference in the names is due to abbreviations being used, spelling mistakes, etc... so the *old_name* can be deleted.
+This way the final validation is done by the mapper.

 When conflating multiple datasets, those need to be conflated against each other before conflating with OSM.
 Since the topographical dataset is what matches a paper map, or GeoPDF, I consider that the primary dataset.
 The MVUM and trail data are particularly full of mistakes.
 Sometimes one dataset has a name, and the other doesn't, so conflation here produces that value.

 There are also many, many highways in these areas that in OSM only have **highway=something**.
 These are easy to conflate as you are only